 The Downside of Not Having a Change Management Function

-Change is an inevitable, constant force that pushes on organisational strategies and operations.
+Change is an inevitable, constant force that influences organisational strategies and operations.
 Organisations without a dedicated in-house change management team risk facing numerous obstacles that can hinder their ability to adapt appropriately to the market.
 Understanding the importance of change management to guide transformation efforts is key to overcoming challenges and driving success.

 Comments